 ^ DSM-5 p663

-# In an appendix (p 766-7) the DSM-5 lists Proposed Diagnostic Criteria for BPD which mentions "the typical features of BPD as instability of self-image, personal goals, interpersonal relationships, and affect, accompanied by impulsivity, risk taking, and/or hostility.
+# The appendix (p 766-7) of the DSM-5 lists Proposed Diagnostic Criteria for BPD which mentions "the typical features of BPD as instability of self-image, personal goals, interpersonal relationships, and affect, accompanied by impulsivity, risk taking, and/or hostility.
 Characteristic difficulties are apparent in identity, self-direction, empathy, and/or intimacy, along with specific maladaptive traits in the domain of Negative Affectivity, and also Antagonism and/or Disinhibition"

 ……characterised by problems in: